Zilliqa/zilliqa-developer/devops/bucket-separation.md

 #### Bucket Permissions:

 The bucket needs to be publicly readable if we are trying to upgrade community (or public nodes) as well.
-Otherwise read permssion for the cluster nodes and write, delete permission for the bastion node is required.
+Otherwise read permission for the cluster nodes and write, delete permission for the bastion node is required.

 Example policy: